01 of 09

 - The Queen's Ballroom: Among the collection of Van Dykes, look for the portrait of the five eldest children of Charles I, the King beheaded in 1649.

-- St. George's Hall: Often used for state banquets, this room is 185 feet long and can hold a table that seats 160.
-The ceiling you see is a new hammerbeam roof, constructed of green oak after the 1992 fire using medieval carpentry methods.
+- St. George's Hall: Often used for state banquets, this room is 185-feet long and can hold a table that seats 160.
+The ceiling is a hammerbeam roof, constructed of green oak after the 1992 fire using medieval carpentry methods.
 The shields are coats of arms of the Garter Knights.
-Look for the plain white ones - marking the Order of the Garter Knights disgraced by crime or treason.
+The plain white ones mark the Order of the Garter Knights disgraced by crime or treason.